novan-ve/novan-ve/README.md

 ### Hey there 👋

-I'm Noel, a passionate student at Codam.
+I'm Noël, a passionate student at Codam.
 I like to work on projects related to programming and system administration.
 My biggest projects include creating a webserver from scratch, creating my own shell based on bash and setting up a fully functional Kubernetes cluster with one simple script.
 I spend my free time tinkering with linux and doing CTF (Capture The Flag) challenges.

 <br>